-Total holdings in the defined benefits pension plan are limited to $2.3 million to $2.4 million, enough to cover the maximum allowed payment in retirement of $200,000 a year.
+Total holdings in the defined benefits pension plan are limited to about $3.1 million (for the 2022 tax year), enough to cover the maximum allowed payment in retirement of $345,000 a year (for the 2024 tax year).
 The IRS also has strict required minimum contribution rules and a steady source of income is fairly important.
 Therefore, you cannot be a contingency based attorney with a huge stockpile of cash today without being able to demonstrate the ability to support the plan next year and the following years.

 Taxpayer's Comprehensive Guide to LLCs and S Corps 2023-2024 Edition